AerospaceMark/MATPack/README.md

 where the cloning url is replaced with the specific url for the package you would like to add.
 Once you've added a package, it now becomes available to be "used" in your other code.

 In order to use MATPack, you need to install Git command line tools.
 This means being able to execute Git commands in your local terminal (for MacOS and Linux users) or in your local command prompt ([for Windows users](https://stackoverflow.com/questions/11000869/command-line-git-on-windows)).
+To learn more about Git, see the manual [So, You Want To Use Git?](https://github.com/Mark-C-Anderson/So-You-Want-To-Use-Git).

 # Everything You Need to Know Right Now